NodeBB/nodebb-chinese-simplified/configuring/databases/mongo.rst

 第 2 步：安装 node.js
 -------------------------

-Like MongoDB, the latest and greatest node.js is required (or at least greater than the package manager), so I'm leaving this to the official wiki.
+和 MongoDB 一样，需要, the latest and greatest node.js is required (or at least greater than the package manager), so I'm leaving this to the official wiki.
 The instructions to install can be found on `Joyent <https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager>`_.

 **Note: NPM is installed along with node.js, so there is no need to install it separately**

-Step 3: Install the Base Software Stack
+第 3 步: 安装基础软件
 -------------------------

 Enter the following into the terminal to install the base software required to run NodeBB: